top of page

 What's on the Ballot?

-In the 2025 elections, local and regional councils will be chosen.
-There will be separate booths and ballots, one for local and one for regional.
+In the 2025 elections, local and regional councils were chosen.
+Separate ballots are issued for these combined elections, one for local and one for regional.

 The ballot for the local authority will have the names and/or logos of the parties contesting in that city, town or village, like the 2020 samples shown here.
 These can be political parties or registered organisations / associations